peerkar/multi-instanced-tomcat-liferay-setup/README.md

 ## Why?
 What is this setup good for?
 This setup may be suitable if you are longing for Glassfish or JBoss “like” domain functionality for Tomcat, if you are going to run multiple independent Tomcat instances (like clustered Liferay, Solr etc.) in single server and want to simplify Tomcat administration and maintenance.
 This setup requires only one base installation of Tomcat and you still can run as many separate instances simultaneously as your server can handle.

-Tomcat base installation remains in this setup intac.
+Tomcat base installation remains in this setup intact.
 Additional common loader libraries and instances are in dedicated directories.
 This makes make upgrading Tomcat's version or testing with different versions as simple as possible.

 Setup is using JDK through symbolic linked jdk-current directory to ease switching between the JDK's if necessary.
 You can also manually define a certain JDK for certain instance.